adayim/causalMed/README.md

 causalMed
 =========

 Causal Mediation analysis for time fixed and time-varying mediator.

+* IORW estimation method was implemented for time-fixed mediation anlaysis.
+* G-formula and IPTW was implemented for time-varying treatment, mediator, confounders.

 This package is currently in development, please use with caution.

 Installation
 ------------